What is Fake News?

-- The Verification Handbook is considered one of the most important handbooks that explain the user created contents verification process rules.
+- The Verification Handbook is considered one of the most important handbooks that explain the user-created content verification process rules.
 It offers a large number of varied tools that help journalists verify photos and videos.

 - AIDR platform for rumors falsification on Twitter.

-- The PeaopleBrowser platform that allows monitoring and collecting news and social media events as per time and place, and filter these news per reliability.
+- The PeaopleBrowser platform allows monitoring and collecting news and social media events as per time and place, and filtering this news per reliability.

-- Snopes website that reveals fake news spread online, and can be used for verifying users created content.
+- Snopes website reveals fake news spread online and can be used for verifying user-created content.

 - One of the most important websites that help journalists verify photos is Tineye, izitru, and google images.